16 – 25 July 2021

 Lucerne, Switzerland and online

-The Field Campaign of the third edition of IGLUNA will take place this year in a hybrid way.
-Some student teams will travel to Switzerland and meet in Lucerne, while the others will stay in their respective countries.
-From 16 to 25 July, they will have the task of testing and demonstrating the technologies they developed during the 2020-2021 academic year around the theme “A space habitat with remote operations”.
+The Field Campaign of the third edition of IGLUNA is taking place this year in a hybrid way.
+Some student teams travel to Switzerland and meet in Lucerne, while the others stay in their respective countries.
+From 16 to 25 July, they have the task of testing and demonstrating the technologies they developed during the 2020-2021 academic year around the theme “A space habitat with remote operations”.

 test bed and remote operations

 IGLUNA 2021 not only challenges students to develop innovative space technology in one year, but also requires them to be able to control their systems remotely.

 During the Field Campaign, the projects will be installed at several locations at the Peak of the Mount Pilatus at an altitude of 2132 metres.
 The Mount Pilatus is located high above Lucerne and will simulate several obstacles occuring during a space exploration mission: difficult access, rough terrain, uncertain weather conditions, slower data transmission and unability to access the system after its set-up.

 The teams will set up their experiments from the 12-15 July and will conduct the tests remotely from the control installed at the VERKEHRSHAUS – Swiss Museum of Transport from the 16 July.

 P03 LUIEE and P09 Lunar Zebro will be located at the Krienseregg station, while P01 GrowBotHub, P04 SAMPLE 2, P05 AIX2SPACE and P11 Rebels will be on the Pilatus-Kulm Terrace.